In this post, I list and describe the biggest slot machine companies in the world.

-NetEnt is another publicly-traded company that specializes in online games.
+NetEnt is another publicly-traded company specializing in online games.
 They’re responsible for, among other things, the Jumanji slot machine game.

 22. NewGin Co.
 Ltd.

 NewGin Co.
-Ltd. is another Japanese manufacturer of pachinko and pachislo machines.
+Ltd. is also a Japanese manufacturer of pachinko and pachislo machines.

 23. NextGen Gaming